frdedynamics/hvl_robotics_website/_pages/shared_pages/ros-related-pages/rosify-python-scripts.md

 In this lecture, you will learn how to use custom Python libraries in your ROS package.
-We are going to *ROS-ify* some example Python scripts that yuou are already familiar with, which depends on the [DynamixelSDK](https://github.com/ROBOTIS-GIT/DynamixelSDK) and [adatools](https://github.com/frdedynamics/adatools/tree/master).
+We are going to *ROS-ify* some example Python scripts that you are already familiar with, which depends on the [DynamixelSDK](https://github.com/ROBOTIS-GIT/DynamixelSDK) and [adatools](https://github.com/frdedynamics/adatools/tree/master) libraries.

 # How to import custom libraries

-So far, you have been introduced how to control Dynamixel robots using [DynamixelSDK](https://github.com/ROBOTIS-GIT/DynamixelSDK), how to plot different features of the robot using [Robotics Toolbox](https://github.com/petercorke/robotics-toolbox-python).
+So far, you have been introduced to how to control Dynamixel robots using [DynamixelSDK](https://github.com/ROBOTIS-GIT/DynamixelSDK), how to plot different features of the robot using [Robotics Toolbox](https://github.com/petercorke/robotics-toolbox-python).
 All are using libraries written in Python3.

 On the other hand, recently, you have been introduced [ROS](https://docs.ros.org/en/foxy/Tutorials.html).
 You know that you can use Python or C++ to program nodes and launches in ROS.
 Today, we are going to learn how to "ROS-ify" simple Python scripts such that you can implement your Python scripts into the ROS environment.